ttetrafon/practice/docker/docker.md

 - To find community images, look into [Docker Hub](https://hub.docker.com/).
 - Instead of the public registry (Docker Hub), images can be uploaded and retrieved from private registries (e.g.: AWS ECR, Google Container Registry, Nexus, ...).
+  - To interact with a private repository, `docker login` is needed (depends on the specific registry).
+  - To store an image on a registry, first build it locally.
+  - Then push it in the registry with `docker push REGISTRY_NAME/IMAGE_NAME:TAG`.
 - To download an image:

 ```bash